VNG-Realisatie/nlx/docs/content/glossary/_index.md

 ## HTTP

-The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.[1]
+The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.
 HTTP is the foundation of data communication for the World Wide Web, where hypertext documents include hyperlinks to other resources that the user can easily access, for example by a mouse click or by tapping the screen.
 HTTP was developed to facilitate hypertext and the World Wide Web.

 [wiki](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)

 ## HTTPS

-Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP) for secure communication over a computer network, and is widely used on the Internet.[1][2]
+Hypertext Transfer Protocol Secure (HTTPS) is an extension of the Hypertext Transfer Protocol (HTTP) for secure communication over a computer network, and is widely used on the Internet.
 In HTTPS, the communication protocol is encrypted using Transport Layer Security (TLS), or formerly, its predecessor, Secure Sockets Layer (SSL).
 The protocol is therefore also often referred to as HTTP over TLS

 [wiki](https://en.wikipedia.org/wiki/HTTPS)